BraceYourselfGames/UE-BYGLocalization/README.md

 * Profiling and performance increases.
 * Improve dir picker, see `DirectoryPathStructCustomization`

+## How it works

+The plugin uses Project Settings to search for localization files in the specified directories.
+It uses Unreal's String Table system to register both the primary language (e.g. English) and the user's preferred language (e.g.
+French).

+Fallback works in two ways:

+1) If text is set with `UBYGLocalizationStatics::GetText(const FString& KeyName)` and the key is not found, the key is then looked up in the fallback table.

+2) When running the game, all localization files are parsed and any missing keys are added to non-primary localization files.
+This way `FText` properties inside Blueprints  will still find keys in the Stringtable for the user's selected locale.

 ## FAQ

 ### Q) I changed Stringtable Namespace and/or Stringtable ID and now my text is gone!